Neoncat-OG/TrollStore-IPAs/README.md

 - **Crediting Contributions:** Ensuring proper recognition of the hard work put in by the respective maintainers is of utmost importance.
 It's crucial to acknowledge that I gather and update all the IPAs I have in one central location.
 This process is carried out with immense respect for the creators, emphasizing that credits are obligatory and placed at the forefront because they reflect the dedication and effort invested by these individuals.

 - **TrollStore Apps Compatibility:** In order to clarify, the presence of the term "TrollStore" in the title may lead some individuals to assume that all the applications listed herein are exclusively compatible with TrollStore.
 This, however, is not the case.
-Many of the apps featured on this list can indeed function seamlessly when sideloaded.
-Nevertheless, it is important to note that since I personally employ these apps in conjunction with ESign and Sideloadly, I cannot provide an absolute guarantee that every app will function as intended within TrollStore.
-Furthermore, it is essential to understand that I will not be able to offer any form of support in the event that an app from this list does not perform as expected in TrollStore.
+Many of the apps featured on this list can indeed function seamlessly when sideloaded. ~~Nevertheless, it is important to note that since I personally employ these apps in conjunction with ESign and Sideloadly, I cannot provide an absolute guarantee that every app will function as intended within TrollStore.
+Furthermore, it is essential to understand that I will not be able to offer any form of support in the event that an app from this list does not perform as expected in TrollStore.~~
+  **Edit: As of 28.11, I can offer support for TrollStore.
+However, in the event of any compatibility issues arising with an application within this environment, I will use alternative methods such as ESign or Sideloadly.
+My commitment remains steadfast towards delivering a seamless user experience, and I am willing to utilize the required tools and platforms to ensure this outcome.**

 - **Reporting Issues:** When reporting issues or problems with the apps in this repository, please include details about your device specifications and the versions of the apps you are using.
 This information is crucial for diagnosing and addressing issues effectively.
 Without it, it can be challenging to pinpoint the reasons behind the problems you encounter.